 Built in the late nineteenth century near the banks of the Mula river, the grand Aga Khan Palace – one of India’s biggest historic landmarks, sat right at the top of my things to do in Pune list as I tried to explore the city over the weekend.
-I had explored the iconic Shaniwarwada yesterday, followed by the Raja Dinkar Kelkar museum.
+I had explored the iconic Shaniwarwada yesterday, followed by the Raja Dinkar Kelkar Museum.
 While the Shaniwarwada wowed me, I was super impressed by what lay inside the otherwise nondescript three-storey museum but more on that soon.
 For now, let’s talk about the Aga Khan Palace where I stopped by on my way to the airport.

 Because the Aga Khan Palace falls on the way to the Pune airport, actually just a few kilometres from it and my flight to Bangalore was late in the evening, I had almost the entire day to explore the place.
 The first thing I noticed as I neared the palace was its nondescript entrance.
 Hidden under a thick foliage, it is hardly visible until you are really close.
 But that’s where the nondescriptness of the place ended and as I walked past the entry gate I was able to see the entire compound in all its grandeur.

 It was quite different from most of the historic monuments I have seen here in India.
 With its very current design, the place in no way looked more than a century old, at least not to my eyes.
-Every inch of the sandal-colored building with its huge Italian arches, spacious lawns and marble flooring spoke of affluence.
+Every inch of the sandal-coloured building with its huge Italian arches, spacious lawns and marble flooring spoke of affluence.
 To think of the fact that the palace was actually an act of charity done by Sultan Muhammed Shah Aga Khan III and was built to help the poor in the neighbouring areas of Pune, who were drastically hit by famine during the late nineteenth century is actually hard to fathom.
 This is the type of mansion one would call a dream palace, no less.